tripathi-dev/Data-X-Project/README.md

 # Data-X-Project InSight

 # Problem Statement
+*

-*All institutions, workplaces and businesses can use our project to get data on how many visitors enter, leave the store and at what time!
+Institutions, workplaces and businesses require reliable systems to get  data on how many visitors enter, leave the store and at what time.
+Social distancing is the need of the hour in the Covid-19 pandemic.
+Our project also helps prevent overcrowding.

 # Objective
 *We can do this by keeping track of the number of people in a given space at any given point of time.